Congratulations to the Mastercard Financial Access Challenge winner, runners up, and finalists! Explore the top entries

-- EcoChain, a blockchain platform to help smallholder farmers make and receive payments, sell crops, and get direct access to financial institutions.
+- EcoChain, a blockchain platform to help smallholder farmers make and receive payments, sell crops, and get direct access to financial institutions. **RUNNER UP**

 - Forefront Crypto Ecosystem, a crypto currency ecosystem that can provide financial infrastructure and services for the unbanked.

-- IDea, a mobile app bringing financial services to 120 million small farmers in India, many of whom live with crushing debt and financial insecurity.
+- IDea, a mobile app bringing financial services to 120 million small farmers in India, many of whom live with crushing debt and financial insecurity. **RUNNER UP**